dhowe/dialogic/README.md

 ### Serialization
 The Dialogic system can be paused and resumed, with state saved to a file or an array of bytes.
-The specific serialization package is up to you (we generally use [MessagePack](https://github.com/neuecc/MessagePack-CSharp)), but other options can be used, as long as they can implement the [ISerializer](http://rednoise.org/dialogic/interface_dialogic_1_1_i_serializer.html) interface.
+The specific serialization package is up to you (we generally use [MessagePack](https://github.com/neuecc/MessagePack-CSharp)), but other options can be used, as long as they  implement the [ISerializer](http://rednoise.org/dialogic/interface_dialogic_1_1_i_serializer.html) interface.
 In the example below, current state is saved to a file, then reloaded into a new ChatRuntime.

 ```C#